 Lexington-style barbecue is on the menu of this cozy restaurant.
 The ribs leave visitors wanting more and keep the locals coming back time and time again.
-They even serve homemade Brunswick stew, which is a barbecue classic that needs a comeback.
+Carolina BBQ even serves homemade Brunswick stew, which is a barbecue classic that needs a comeback.

 Peg Leg Porker, Nashville

-There’s a story behind the fun name of this joint—the owner lost his leg to bone cancer, but obviously came through it with a sense of humor and a desire to serve great barbecue.
-Their dry-rubbed ribs are a must-try.
+There’s a story behind the fun name of this joint: The owner lost his leg to bone cancer, but obviously came through it with a sense of humor and a desire to serve great barbecue.
+The dry-rubbed ribs at Peg Leg Porker are a must-try.

 Franklin BBQ, Austin

-Even if you don’t give a hoot about barbecue, you’ve probably heard of this place.
+Even if you don’t give a hoot about barbecue, you’ve probably heard of Franklin BBQ.
 People wait hours for a taste of their award-winning brisket, and their pulled pork, turkey and sausage are notable, too.
 Simply put, it’s barbecue bliss!

 Bam Bam’s BBQ, Orem

 Featuring the style of Central Texas barbecue, Bam Bam’s serves all the classics, including chopped beef.
 Their mac and cheese is the side of choice for many diners—it’s topped with crushed goldfish crackers for a fun presentation and delicious crunch.

 Bluebird Barbecue, Burlington